Monetization & Scaling

 1. Affiliate Marketing (Best for Beginners)

-Affiliate marketing means recommending tools or services and earning a commission when someone signs up through your link.
+Affiliate marketing means recommending tools or resources and earning a commission when someone clicks your link and makes a purchase.

 - No products to create